Terms & Policies

 Final examinations must be taken at the designated times, except in the case of a life-threatening family emergency with documentation or a personal medical problem documented by a physician or health care professional.
 One week is provided for final examinations at the close of each semester.
 Two hours are allotted for each course exam.

 Students are expected to register during the scheduled registration periods designated on the school calendar.
 The registration process is complete only after all classes have been scheduled, tuition and fees have been paid and registration forms have been submitted to the appropriate offices.
+The Late Registration Period begins 5 weeks prior to the start of each term, and students will be assessed a late registration fee of $25.

 All freshmen, transfer students and returning students who have not been enrolled at North Central University for more than one semester are required to participate in the new student orientation for the semester in which they wish to re-enroll.

-Students failing to register during the scheduled registration periods will be assessed a late registration fee of $25.
 North Central reserves the right to cancel any course for which enrollment is considered insufficient.

 Internship is a requirement for graduation for most majors and may be involved in the curriculum of all majors.
 The internship is usually to be done on a full-time basis in the summer months between the student’s junior and senior years.
 Students may also do an internship for two full semesters on a part-time basis.